muratk5n/thirdwave/en/README.md

 ---

-But it's good, the bill created deeper intra-party ideological divisions on an economic issue.
-Need less unity.
+The intent to repeal created deeper intra-party ideological divisions on an economic issue, created less unity..
+I like that.
 One side is for the rich, the other side is, hopefully, for the poor.
-It's better to have arguments around econ than people getting worked up bizarre, marginal stuff like gay-trans, vaginas, ass cracks.
+Better to have arguments around econ than people getting worked up marginal, secondaries, like gay-trans, vaginas, ass cracks.

 ---

-A little crowd pleaser act to show, practice internal unity - that's all.
+The bill was a crowd pleaser act to show, practice some internal unity
+- that's all.
 WH will surely veto even if it magically passed the Senate.

 Quartz: "Republicans’ first bill makes tax fraud easier for high earners"